-The Schedule of Submissions summarizes some of the required submissions and activities the permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (DEC) during the term of this permit.
+The Schedule of Submissions summarizes some of the required submissions and activities the permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (Department or DEC) during this permit term.
 The permittee is responsible for all submissions and activities even if they are not summarized below.